What Is Data Loss Prevention (DLP)?

 • Prioritise data

-Not all data is equally critical, and every organisation has its own definition of critical data.
+Every organisation has its own definition of critical data.
 The first step is to identify the most vulnerable forms of data that would result in the most significant damage if compromised.
-DLP should start with the most valuable or sensitive data attackers will likely target.
+That’s where data loss prevention should start.

 • Classify the data